iamontheinet/automated-intelligence-platform/snowpipe-streaming-java/README.md

 # Snowpipe Streaming for Automated Intelligence

 This project implements real-time data ingestion using Snowflake's Snowpipe Streaming high-performance architecture.
-It complements the existing stored procedure (`generate_orders()`) by enabling continuous, low-latency streaming of orders and order items for existing customers in Snowflake.
+It enables continuous, low-latency streaming of orders and order items for existing customers in Snowflake.

 ## 🚀 Billion-Scale Architecture